Recovery Services & Treatment Support

 Outpatient Treatment Services: Substance use services and supports provided in an office or outpatient clinic setting.
 Services may include one-on-one or group counselling, connection to medical treatment such as opioid agonist treatment, and help accessing other community supports such as housing and peer support groups.

 Residential Treatment: Time-limited, live-in intensive treatment (typically 60-90 days) for individuals experiencing substance use-related challenges.
 Treatment includes group and one-on-one counselling, medical consultations, as well as life skills training, family support programs and other programs such as art, yoga, music and narrative therapies.

 Stabilization and Transitional Services: A temporary residential setting that provides a safe environment with medical and clinical supports for individuals who are experiencing complex substance-use problems and unstable living conditions.

-Withdrawal Management – Facility or Residential Based: A short-term service (up to seven days) that provides clinical support to individuals withdrawing from substances.
-Withdrawal management takes place in different settings, including community, hospital (required for alcohol and barbiturates) and home (with clinical team support).
-Withdrawal management alone is not a recommended treatment for opioid use as it can reduce an individual’s tolerance and increase the risk of an overdose with relapse.
-If used, withdrawal management should be accompanied by ongoing addiction treatment, such as outpatient treatment services, residential treatment, and/or opioid agonist therapy.
+Withdrawal Management – Facility or Residential Based: A short-term service (up to 7 days) that provides clinical support to people withdrawing from substances.
+Withdrawal management takes place in different settings, including community, hospital, or home (with clinical team support).

 Substance-Use Sobering and Assessment Beds: A short-term (less than 24 hours), safe place for people under the influence of substances.
 When possible, individuals are connected to other health-care services, such as opioid substitution therapy, withdrawal management, group therapy and one-on-one outpatient counselling.